 Changes in eating, sleeping, or drinking habits

 A loss of appetite or a huge difference in water consumption is a very common symptom of pain.
-When pets are in pain they typically sleep more often.
+When pets are in pain, they typically sleep more often.
 This is because they are trying to heal themselves or they have difficulty moving around.
 If your pet is displaying this type of behavior, it’s best to get them medical attention to find out the cause.

 Pets that are experiencing pain tend to be more vocal.
 This could be in the form of excessive yelping, howling, growling, or even snarling.
 This is your pet’s way of telling you that something isn’t right.

 If your pet is constantly licking itself, it’s likely that they are trying to soothe the pain.
-It’s an animal’s natural instinct to clean and care for a wound by licking it.
+An animal’s natural instinct is to clean and care for a wound by licking it.
 External pain, such as a cut, is more obvious to recognize, but sometimes this pain can be internal.
 If you notice that your pet is constantly licking and you can’t find an external cause, take your pet to the vet for medical help.